graphql-dotnet/graphql-dotnet/docs2/site/docs/getting-started/errors.md

 ## Schema Errors

 Schema errors throw an exception during the process of defining or building the schema.
 For instance, adding a two fields of the same name to a GraphQL type would result in an `ArgumentOutOfRangeException` while attempting to add the second field.
-Another example would be if a schema defined an invalid union; an error would be thrown while the schema was being initialized within `DocumentExecuter` and caught as an unhandled exception (see Processing Errors, below).
+Another example would be if a schema defined an invalid union; an error would be thrown while the schema was being initialized within `DocumentExecuter` and caught as an unhandled exception (see [Processing Errors](#ProcessingErrors) below).

 ## Input Errors